jssteinberg/markdown-article-template/README.md

 The goal is a template for a full article in pure markdown that is as readable as possible as text-only and when it's rendered without specific HTML/CSS (for instance at Github).
 And with a possible output that is fully usable in an application of any kind.

+*Why not standard YFM/front-matter?* YAML front matter (or separated front matter in general) has become the standard for metadata of markdown articles and blog posts.
+There are two problems with that:

+1. It's not markdown and not a natural part of the text-only markdown content.
+2. If not taken into account when parsing markdown, front-matter is often parsed as a table at the top of the article (at Github for instance), or not parsed correctly.
+Generating bad, less readable HTML.

 ## Markdown file